What is liposuction?

 The gold standard of liposuction is currently Power-Assisted Liposuction (PAL lipo) which is what all surgeons at Centre for Surgery currently use. -

-How much is liposuction?The cost of liposuction at Centre for Surgery depends on the number of areas to be treated.
+How much is liposuction in London?The cost of liposuction at Centre for Surgery depends on the number of areas to be treated.
 Liposuction of one area costs £3495 under a local anaesthetic.
 For the liposuction of extra areas, the cost will be less for each extra area.
 Your patient coordinator will be able to give you an accurate idea of liposuction pricing after gathering some important pieces of information such as your body mass index, the overall state of health, and the number of areas to be treated.
 Centre for Surgery has a full range of liposuction options, including power-assisted liposuction.
 Our surgeons are experts in body contouring techniques.
 They regularly use liposuction to contour and shape body areas alone or in combination with more powerful techniques such as abdominoplasty, which also involves the removal of excess skin and tightening the abdominal muscles.
 Your liposuction treatment package includes all preoperative and postoperative care and dedicated support from our expert nurses.
 We also have state-of-the-art laser technology for optimising the appearance of scars and non-surgical skin tightening modalities, including TightSculpting using the amazing Fotona laser.
 These would be optional extras.

 -